-The Lifestyle Coordinator of Dad’s nursing home asked me if I was prepared to be responsible for running the Men’s Group on a regular basis.
-This entails providing activities for up to 8 men every Thursday afternoon.
+The Lifestyle Coordinator of Dad’s nursing home asked me if I was prepared to be responsible for running the Men’s Group on a regular basis (as a volunteer).
+This entailed providing activities for up to 8 men every Thursday afternoon.
 I jumped at the opportunity and thought to myself ” How hard can this be?”.
-I have been observing the care staff for over 6 months now and had picked up valuable tips on the way.
-One thing I did learn is that the more you know about your resident, the better care you can provide.
+I have been observing the care staff for over 6 months now and had picked up valuable tips along the way.
+One thing I learnt was that the more you know about your resident, the better care you can provide.

 I asked for the case notes on each resident and studied their personal history.
-I found out their life stories including hobbies, sports, achievements, family history and their experiences.
+I researched their life stories including hobbies, sports, achievements, family history and experiences.
 I found this information really interesting as it often explains why certain behaviours occur.
-By knowing this information you are able to understand how the person thinks and gives you clues on how to reason with people when they become aggressive or agitated.
+By knowing this information you can understand how the person thinks, and it can give you clues on how to reason with people when they become aggressive or agitated.
 It also explains why residents become upset, and feel guilty etc.

-It was two days before my first official Men’s Group activity and I was in Dad’s room after showering/shaving him etc when he grabbed a tissue and started to clean my shoes.
-It actually engaged him for a minute or two, which is something we have not been able to find in recent times.
+It was two days before my first official Men’s Group activity and I was in Dad’s room after showering/shaving him etc when he grabbed a tissue, bent down and started to clean my shoes.
+It actually engaged him for a minute or two, which is something we had not been able to find in recent times.
 This sparked a brainwave with me that I could conduct a ‘shoe shining’ session with the men on Thursday.
-It is tactile, they have done it many times before, and they may have a sense of pride in completing a worthwhile task.
-My brain was buzzing with ideas and the more I thought about it, the more I thought I have the perfect male activity.
+The activity is tactile, they would know how to shine shoes as they had done it many times before, and they may have a sense of pride in completing a worthwhile task.
+My brain was buzzing with ideas and the more I thought about it, the more I believed I had the perfect male activity.
 The men will love it!

-My buddy Sam collected the men from their rooms and walked them to the dining room.
+My buddy Sam (paid carer) collected the men from their rooms and walked them to the dining room.
 I greeted each man and placed a brand new apron on each of them.
-Dad was the only person who kept taking it off.
-Eventually we had 4 men ( others were agitated or at appointments) in the group and I had to entertain them for the next 90 minutes.
-I started by offering each man a drink and a biscuit, which made them all happy.I grabbed the camera and took a few shots while I had everyone in position.It was at this point where things took a turn for the worse.
+Dad was the only person who kept taking his apron off.
+Eventually we had 4 men in the group (the others were either agitated or at appointments) and I had to entertain them for the next 90 minutes.
+I started by offering each man a drink and a biscuit, which made them all very happy.I grabbed the camera and took a few shots for the nursing home archives while I had everyone in position.It was at this point where things took a turn for the worse.

 I handed one man a shoe and helped him apply his polish .
 He was frustrated because he couldn’t get the polish onto the back part of the shoe.
 His polishing sponge also was breaking apart and the shoe wax was like glue.
 A minute later he said ” I want to go to the bathroom”.
 Sam walked him back to his room while I helped a 94 year old resident called ‘Feisty Fred’.
 He was in one of his grumpy moods and he snapped at me with ” WHAT ARE WE BLOODY DOING THIS FOR?
 MY SHOES ARE FINE!”
 I tried to calm him by saying ” I have all these shoes to clean Fred, I really need your help to get them done”.
 He yelled back ” THAT’S YOUR PROBLEM, NOT MINE”.